parkr/blogsource/source/_posts/2013-11-04-taking-over-someone-elses-open-source-project.markdown

 replies to my emails and eventually stopped sending anything that didn't absolutely _require_ Tom's input.

-By May, I was ready to ship v1.0.0.
-With the help of all the amazing contributors and my many mentors along the way, I finally ran `rake release`.

-After v1.0.0 hit, I knew I needed help.
+In March, I knew I needed more help.
 Tom wasn't able to give much time and I was trying to tackle this project alone.
 I had noticed that [Matt Rogers][] shared my vision for Jekyll, so I asked Tom to add him on as a contributor to the repo.
 By v1.0.3, he had started merging pull requests like a BAW$ and was